The Public Compute Commons Becomes AI Governance

 Good allocation policy should resist two temptations.
 The first is pure prestige allocation, where the best-resourced applicants become the best at winning public resources too.
 The second is pure distributive symbolism, where access is spread thinly enough to look inclusive but not thickly enough to support serious work.
 The hard problem is building tiers: lightweight access for teaching and exploration, larger allocations for credible research, protected capacity for independent safety scrutiny, and secure enclaves for sensitive data.

 Public compute also needs memory.
 It should know which projects received resources, what they produced, what failed, which communities were missed, which partner resources mattered, and where demand exceeded supply.
-Otherwise the commons cannot learn.
-It becomes a grant portal with GPUs attached.
+NSF's Operations Center solicitation points in this direction by calling for operational metrics and a user forum that can collect user feedback and represent user needs.
+Without that record, the commons cannot learn.
+It becomes a grant portal with GPUs attached, and AI procurement has to relearn the same lock-in lessons later.
+For scientific work, that memory should connect to the reproducibility discipline described in The Lab Notebook Becomes the Discovery Engine.

 Secure Compute and Sensitive Data